 Meghan Markle made her name as an actress, campaigner and blogger before marrying Prince Harry in May 2018 and becoming the Duchess of Sussex.

-Ms Markle, who was hitherto best known for playing lawyer Rachel Zane in US TV drama Suits, was born Rachel Meghan Markle on 4 August 1981 and grew up in a prosperous part of Los Angeles.
+Born Rachel Meghan Markle on 4 August 1981, she grew up in a prosperous part of Los Angeles.

 At 11, she wrote a letter to the then US first lady, Hillary Clinton, lamenting a washing-up liquid's TV ad strapline: "Women all over America are fighting greasy pots and pans."

 Within a month, manufacturers Procter and Gamble had changed the word "women" to "people".

 "It was at that moment that I realised the magnitude of my actions," she later said.
 "I had created my small level of impact by standing up for equality."

 At 15, she was volunteering in soup kitchens as her studies continued at a girls' Roman Catholic college, and she graduated from Northwestern University School of Communication, near Chicago, in 2003.